Vladeeg/java-maze-generator/README.md

 Generates mazes using Prim's algorithm

-To run the sample, follow these steps:
+To run the app, follow these steps:

 #### 1. Install Maven